Sign In / Sign Out

 Nemanich's research group has applied advanced microscopy and spectroscopy techniques to characterize the growth and properties of thin film interfaces and nanostructures.

-Peng's expertise is in first principles density-functional theory calculations, material science and 3D modeling on PEM fuel cells.
+Peng's expertise is in first principles density-functional theory calculations and material science.

 Ponce's current interest is in the understanding of the materials properties of III-V nitrides, and their correlation to growth and to device performance for solid state lighting.